AdaCore/uwrap/documentation/language_command_sequences.rst

 A command sequence can be either controlled by a match or a pick clause, or be introduced directly in a list of commands.
-It's also the body of a visitor (described in a later chapter).
+It's also the body of a function or a template (described in a later chapters).
+Command sequences are required when using alternative eslmatch or else in a match block.

 Command sequences are introduced with "do", terminated by "end;" and contain a list of commands, possibly separated by "then".
 For example: